Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear, especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 If you are desperate, you can try me on my cell at 863-221-2372.
 Please leave a message and shoot me a text if I do not pick up.

-This image was created on 24 May 2022 down by the lake at ILE.
-Working from the driver’s seat of my SUV, I used the handheld Sony FE 400mm f/2.8 GM OSS lens and The One, the Sony Alpha 1 Mirrorless Digital Camera).
-The exposure was determined via Zebra technology with ISO on the Thumb Dial.
-ISO 400.
-1/5000 sec. at f/2.8 (wide open) in Manual mode.
-When evaluated in RawDigger, the raw file brightness was determined to be perfect.
-AWB at 7:55:09am on sunny morning.
+This image was created on 16 June 2022 down by the lake near my home at Indian Lake Estates, FL.
+Working from the driver’s seat of my SUV, I used the BLUBB-supported Sony FE 600mm f/4 GM OSS lens, the Sony FE 2.0x Teleconverter, and The One, the Sony Alpha 1 Mirrorless Digital Camera).
+The exposure was determined via Zebra technology with ISO on the thumb dial.
+ISO 320.
+1/1000 sec. at f/8 (wide open) in Manual mode.
+When evaluated in RawDigger, the raw file exposure was determined to be less than one-half stop too dark.
+AWB at 8:40:35am on sunny morning.

 Click on the composite image to enjoy the incredible quality of the hi-res JPEG.